Porges/ways-to-play/src/articles/cards/japan/hanafuda/art/art.md

 # The History & Art of Hanafuda

+<span class="noun" lang="ja-Latn">Hanafuda</span> (“flower cards”) are striking.
+Their bright, colourful designs depict twelve months of flowers, birds, and natural scenes.
+Drifts of cherry blossoms fall across one card, the full moon glows on another, while a poet shelters beneath his umbrella in the rain.
+But where do they come from?

-<span class="noun" lang="ja-Latn">Hanafuda</span> cards first appeared in Japan in the middle of the <Pronounce lang="ja-Latn"  noun="true" pronouncer="Nipponese" file="pronunciation_ja_江戸.mp3">Edo</Pronounce> period (<span lang="ja">江戸</span>, 1603–1868), but the distant origins of <span class="noun" lang="ja-Latn">Hanafuda</span> cards lie in much older “object-comparing games” (<span lang="ja">物合わせ</span> <Pronounce lang="ja-Latn"  file="pronunciation_ja_物合わせ.mp3" pronouncer="poyotan">mono-awase</Pronounce>) that had been played since the <Pronounce lang="ja-Latn"  noun="true" pronouncer="skent" file="pronunciation_ja_平安.mp3">Heian</Pronounce> period (<span lang="ja">平安</span>, 794–1185).
+A search for antecedents takes us back centuries — before playing cards were even introduced to the island of Japan — to the aristocratic “object-comparing” (<span lang="ja">物合わせ</span> <Pronounce lang="ja-Latn"  file="pronunciation_ja_物合わせ.mp3" pronouncer="poyotan">mono-awase</Pronounce>) games of the <Pronounce lang="ja-Latn" noun="true" pronouncer="skent" file="pronunciation_ja_平安.mp3">Heian</Pronounce> era (<span lang="ja">平安</span>, 794–1185).

+The cards themselves first appeared in the middle of the <Pronounce lang="ja-Latn" noun="true" pronouncer="Nipponese" file="pronunciation_ja_江戸.mp3">Edo</Pronounce> period (<span lang="ja">江戸</span>, 1603–1868).
+But the long path from courtly contests to mass-produced playing cards was neither direct nor inevitable.

-## Origins
+## Contested Origins

-Imagine two teams of Japanese courtiers dressed in opposing colours, competing in front of the rest of the court for prestige and influence — being judged not on their martial ability but for their æsthetic sensibility to curate and choose.
-Their goal was to present, with accompanying poem, the best representative of a selected category: flowers, animals, birds, artefacts, or tea.
-These were <span lang="ja-Latn">mono-awase</span> — courtly competitions which formed a central part of aristocratic culture.[^awase-term]
+Picture two teams of Japanese courtiers dressed in opposing colours, competing in front of the rest of the court for prestige and influence — being judged not on their martial ability but for their æsthetic sensibility to curate and choose.
+Their goal was to present, with accompanying poem, the best representative of a selected category, which could be a food, flower, animal, or artefact.
+This was the game of <span lang="ja-Latn">mono-awase</span> — a contest of æsthetic judgement which helped to define what it meant to be cultured, and  which formed an integral part of aristocratic culture.[^awase-term]

 The idea was simple: players would bring a chosen item and argue for its superior qualities or unique attributes.
 Items that could be judged in these competitions ranged from craftworks such as fans or paintings,[@BrocadeByNight 242] products including various types of incense or tea,[@AnIntroductionToJapaneseTeaRitual 26] through to natural specimens: flowers and plants (particularly chrysanthemums, iris roots,[@WorldOfTheShiningPrince 163] wild pinks), and animals both wild and domesticated (singing insects and songbirds[@WorldOfTheShiningPrince 163]).
 But it is the category of _shells_ which most interests us here, as it would — eventually — lead to <span class="noun" lang="ja-Latn">Hanafuda</span>.